 If Elephanta Caves Is Next, Plan the Ferry Side Before You Leave

-Gateway of India is often connected with Elephanta Caves in travel planning, but the route logic is different.
-If Gateway is the destination, your trip ends at Apollo Bunder.
-If Elephanta Caves is the destination, Gateway is only the mainland handoff before a boat trip.
+If Gateway of India is your destination, the trip ends at Apollo Bunder.
+If Elephanta Caves is your destination, the Gateway area is the mainland handoff before a separate boat journey.

 After Gateway of India: Choose Colaba Causeway, CSMVS, Marine Drive, or CSMT by Direction